tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-31-sql-unit-extension.markdown

 Open to extension: new testing needs will arise.
 Close to modifications: all the old tests are passing with old test runners.

+Test frameworks should be closed to modifications.
+If we have a few hundred tests are running fine, we don't want them to suddenly fail just because we want to add a new feature to the test framework.
+That is confusing and counter-productive for anyone who are using it.
+At the same time, the test framework should be open to extension: ability to address new testing needs.
+SQL Testing is a very new area, and I am not sure if the current test framework is capable for testing different kinds of ETLs.

 The behaviors of the test runners should NOT be inherited.
 Instead, they should be encapsulated in classes that implement CodeStrategy to handle SQL statements or TestStrategy to handle test blocks `/* @Test {...} */`.